natasharamburrun/WDI-34-Project-2---App/README.md

 # GA WDI-34  Project #2: A Full-stack Application

-Stylist No1 Hair App inspiration is designed to enable hairdressers and stylist to showcase their portfolio of work.
-The app includes information about them and the salon they work at as well as the pictures of the work they have performed on their existing clients.
+As part of the WDI programme, our second deliverable was to build our first full-stack RESTful authenticated app using Node.JS, ESJ and MongoDB.

-This project was completed using Node JS, Mongo database using Mongoose ORM, Bulma and Sass for styling this enabled me to build a full-stack RESTful application which included authentication.
+I chose built a Hairstylist app, designed to enable hairdressers and barbers to showcase their portfolio of work.
+The app includes information about them and the salon they work from, as well as the pictures of the work they have performed on their existing clients.

-#### App development
+#### The build

-Created 3 models which included Users, portfolio and picture.
-Application is fully functioning and able to do all RESTful requirements.
+In order to reach MVP my target was to create a route for hairdressers to login and upload pictures of their current hairstyles and information about themselves.
+To achieve this I created 3 models Users, Portfolio and Picture.

 #### planned features